- FHA requires a 580 credit score with 3.5% down; conventional requires 620 with as little as 3% down

 Let's Run Your Numbers

 Stop guessing and get a real comparison.
-Book a quick call and I'll show you exactly what both options look like for your situation.
-No commitment, no pressure — just clarity.
+Reach out to me or book a quick call and I'll show you exactly what both options look like for your situation.
+No commitment, no pressure - just clarity.
+Not sure what DTI, PMI, or MIP means?
+Our mortgage glossary explains every term in plain language.